learn-co-curriculum/phase-3-countdown-to-midnight/TUTORIAL.md

 ### `#countdown_with_sleep`

-This method will also except an argument and countdown those seconds until we hit 0.
+This method will also accept an argument and countdown those seconds until we hit 0.
 The only difference will be, our method will use a ruby method called `sleep`.
-The `sleep(num_sec)` excepts an argument of seconds.
+The `sleep(num_sec)` accepts an argument of seconds.
 In our `countdown_with_sleep` method we will pass in `1`.

 ```ruby